Inverse demand tracking in transportation networks: Conclusions

 \section{Conclusions}

 The present paper is devoted to the inverse demand tracking over transportation networks of tree shape governed by linear hyperbolic conservation laws.
-By considering this problem in the setting of Lebesgue spaces for control and flow variables, we were in position to ensure the existence of optimal solutions.
-These were numerically computed by solving an associated finite-dimensional quadratic optimization problem which results from the original hierarchical model by replacing the subordinate convex network flow problem with its optimality conditions before discretizing the resulting single-level problem by means of a finite-difference-scheme.
-Numerical experiments demonstrated that for operators that belong to observations in space there is a good agreement of solutions for the optimal and the benchmark problem while the operator that is restricted to a time interval leads to slightly different solutions.
+By considering this problem in the setting of Lebesgue spaces for control variables, we were in position to ensure the existence of optimal solutions.
+These were numerically computed by solving an associated finite-dimensional nonsmooth optimization problem which results from the original hierarchical model by plugging the pointwise computable Lipschitzian solution operator of the subordinate convex network flow problem into the upper-level objective function before discretizing the resulting single-level problem by means of a finite differences scheme.
+Numerical experiments demonstrated that for full time observation operators in the absence of control constraints, there is a very good agreement of solutions for the optimal and the benchmark problem.
+Restricted-in-time observation operators or the presence of control constraints may lead to different solutions, depending on the choice of the underlying base demands or the restrictiveness of the employed constraint.